Saxby Chambliss: Elections

-2002 race
+2002

 Upon urging from Karl Rove and the Bush administration who viewed the Democratic party of Georgia as vulnerable, Chambliss ran for the Senate in 2002, facing freshman Democratic incumbent Max Cleland.
 During the campaign, Chambliss ran an advertisement against Cleland, a decorated Vietnam War veteran who lost three limbs during the war, in which Cleland was described as weak on defense and homeland security.
 Chambliss received criticism from Democrats and Republicans for this advertisement.
 Republican Sens.
 John McCain and Chuck Hagel complained to the Republican National Committee about the advertisement, and it was taken down.

 Chambliss won the election, receiving 53 percent of the votes to Cleland's 46 percent.

-2008 race
+2008

 On November 4, 2008, Chambliss received 49.8% of the vote, while Democratic challenger Jim Martin received 47% and Libertarian Allen Buckley received 3% of the vote.

 Since no candidate exceeded 50% of the vote, a runoff election between Chambliss and Martin was held on December 2, 2008.

 During the run-off period, Chambliss received a subpoena regarding the investigation of a lawsuit against Imperial Sugar that claims that Imperial "wrongfully" failed to remove hazards that caused the disaster of a Savannah-based sugar refinery that exploded on February 7, 2008.
 Chambliss was accused of "harassing" a former sugar company executive.
 In a statement, Chambliss stated that he sympathized with the families affected by the explosion and had referred the matter to Senate lawyers.
 When he was subpoenaed to testify in the case, Chambliss claimed "legislative immunity."

 Chambliss defeated Martin 57% to 43% in the runoff election.